the1lab/1lab/src/Cat/Diagram/Coproduct.lagda.md

   field
     coapex : Ob
     in₀ : Hom A coapex
-    in₁ : Hom A coapex
+    in₁ : Hom B coapex
     has-is-coproduct : is-coproduct in₀ in₁

   open is-coproduct has-is-coproduct public